qpdf/qpdf/manual/index.rst

    was a small but unavoidable performance hit, but for networked file systems, the performance impact could be very high.
-Starting with version 8.2.1, the default behavior is that files are kept open if no more than 200 files are specified, but that the behavior can be explicitly overridden with the :samp:`--keep-files-open` flag.
+Starting with version 8.2.1, the default behavior is that files are kept open if no more than 200 files are specified, but this default behavior can be explicitly overridden with the :samp:`--keep-files-open` flag.
 If you are merging more than 200 files but less than the operating system's max open